jinndi/wg-easy-breezy/README.md

 - 💥 Selecting the installation mode for wg-easy: either standard or via a Shadowsocks proxy to another server using tun2socks.

-- 🧦 Creating a Shadowsocks server (Rust implementation) using the `ss-easy-breezy` script and obtaining a link to specify in the `wg-easy-breezy` script.
+- ⚡️ Create an XRay VLESS server with XTLS-Reality using the `xray-easy-breezy` script and get the encoded config string to point to in the `wg-easy-breezy` script.

 - 📦 Adding and removing wg-easy containers via the script menu, with all necessary settings applied automatically.

 - 🌐 Adding, modifying, and deleting a domain name (requires setting an A record in your domain registrar's panel pointing to your server's IP address).

-- 🚀 Automatic deployment of the Caddy web server as a reverse proxy with auto-renewing SSL certificate.
+- 💻 Automatic deployment of the Caddy web server as a reverse proxy with auto-renewing SSL certificate.

 - 🔑 Changing the password for the wg-easy web interface(s).

-- ⚡️ Optimized network settings on both the server host and within the containers.
+- 🚀 Optimized network settings on both the server host and within the containers.

 ## Requirements: